MicrosoftDocs/cloud-adoption-framework/docs/manage/monitor/response.md

 # Cloud monitoring guide: Response

 In the [Observability](observability.md) article we discussed the five disciplines of monitoring.
 In this next article, we focus on the response discipline.
-Response is the result of defining one or more *actions* based on data-driven decisions from monitoring that lets service consumers:
+Response is the result of defining one or more *actions* based on data-driven decisions from monitoring that let service consumers:

 * Act smart, based on the good use of well-tuned monitoring data.
 * Leverage monitoring throughout incident/problem activities.